Murder Mystery Game AI

 Problem 2: Player Interest and Participation

 Keeping players engaged is essential for a successful murder mystery experience.
-Research shows that 65% of players lose interest within the first 30 minutes if they don’t feel involved [4].
+Players who do not feel actively involved are at risk of losing interest early, making participation a critical design consideration.
 A strong story is important, but active participation is what truly keeps players invested.

 Why Players Lose Interest